 The Low User plan:

 A Low User plan is generally suited to people using less electricity than average.
-It’s designed so that the fixed rate is no more than 30 cents a day but the unit rate is higher, which means if you don’t use much electricity you’ll pay less than you would on a Standard User plan.
+It has a lower daily charge but a higher kWh rate, which means that if you don’t use much electricity you’ll pay less than you would on a Standard User plan.
 If you’re living North of Christchurch and are using 8,000 units or less a year you’re classed as a low user.
 Once again, further south and the threshold increases to 9,000 units per year.
-Low Users tend to be households of one or two people living in well insulated, energy efficient houses and/or homes with gas heating or hot water.
+Low Users tend to be households of one or two people living in well-insulated, energy-efficient houses and/or homes with gas heating or hot water.

 You're only eligible to be on a Low User plan for your primary residence.
 That means holiday homes, secondary properties or second meters (for a shed, gate or pool pump, for example) are always classified as standard user ICPs, even if they only use a small amount of electricity.
 This is enforced at the network company level and is the same for all power companies.

 Find it confusing?
 Read more about Standard vs Low user power plans here.